myelintek/documentation/administration/management.rst

 * Status: task running status, could be *Done* (stopped and not occupying resources) or *Running*
 * Owner: task owner
 * Type: task type, could be *LAB* or *JOB*
-* Spec: flavor for the task
+* Specification: flavor for the task
 * Create time: task creation time
 * Host: host where the task runs